 Likewise, a combination of genetic (e.g., tumour suppressor gene PTEN mutations) and dietary models is required to investigate the predisposition of NASH patients to HCC2.

 Much like genetic models, dietary models capture certain elements of NASH but fail to recapitulate the entire disease.
 To compensate for their limitations, dietary models are also frequently used in combination with genetic, or chemical elements.
-One of the most researched models of NAFLD, the methionine and choline deficient (MCD) diet, is an excellent example.
+One of the most researched models of NAFLD, the methionine and choline-deficient (MCD) diet, is an excellent example.
 This diet is high in sugars and fats but deficient in choline and methionine.
-It results in accumulation of fat in hepatocytes, oxidative stress, inflammation, ballooning and fibrosis, and causes increased alanine transaminase (ALT) and aspartate transaminase (AST), all key clinical markers of NASH.
-Unfortunately, the metabolic profile induced by this diet is very different to human NASH with weight loss observed rather than obesity, as well an absence of insulin resistance and dyslipidaemia3.
+It results in the accumulation of fat in hepatocytes, oxidative stress, inflammation, ballooning and fibrosis, and causes increased alanine transaminase (ALT) and aspartate transaminase (AST), all key clinical markers of NASH.
+Unfortunately, the metabolic profile induced by this diet is very different to human NASH with weight loss observed rather than obesity, as well as an absence of insulin resistance and dyslipidaemia3.

 In general, high-fat diets better recapitulate the overall NASH metabolic phenotype than MCD diets.
 Treated mice develop obesity, insulin resistance and hyperlipidaemia, but fall short of MCD diets for inducing steatosis, inflammation and fibrosis4.

 Generally, chemical models work best in combination with dietary and genetic models to address phenotype shortfalls.
-For example, Streptozotocin is used to induce diabetes and, when combined with a high fat diet, can be used to replicate NAFLD, whilst Diethylnitrosamine can be added to a high fat diet to induce HCC4.
-Carbon tetrachloride (CCl4) induces an oxidative stress response leading to hepatic fibrosis, however, on the negative side, it causes severe toxicity and, when combined with a high fat diet, a reduction in body weight5.
+For example, Streptozotocin is used to induce diabetes and, when combined with a high-fat diet, can be used to replicate NAFLD, whilst Diethylnitrosamine can be added to a high-fat diet to induce HCC4.
+Carbon tetrachloride (CCl4) induces an oxidative stress response leading to hepatic fibrosis, however, on the negative side, it causes severe toxicity and, when combined with a high-fat diet, a reduction in body weight5.
 All in all, this makes the interpretation of experimental results a challenge.

 One question remains unanswered in my mind too, how relevant to the mechanisms of disease onset in humans are chemically induced models and could that also have a bearing on a lack of a lack of data translatability?